elicopter/core/README.md

 ![Elicopter Core](logo.png)
 =========

 Elicopter Core aims to be a resilient and future proof flight controller.
+Initialy built for an educational purpose.

-> Note: Elicopter Core is still under heavy development.
+> Note: Elicopter Core is still under heavy development, don't hesitate to contact me for more information.

 ## Build From Sources